SSWConsulting/SSW.Rules.Content/rules/dns-what-and-how-it-works/rule.md

 - **Resolver Caching:** The resolver caches the IP address for a predetermined time, determined by the TTL (Time to Live), to improve response times for future queries to the same domain.

-- **Browser Connection:** With the IP address now known, your browser can establish a connection to the web server hosting the domain and load the website.
+- **Browser Connection:** With the IP address now known to your machine, your browser can establish a connection to the web server hosting the domain and load the website.

-- **Recursive Queries:** The resolver's queries to root, TLD, and authoritative nameservers are recursive, meaning each server points to the next server in the chain until the IP address is found.
+**Note** The resolver's queries to root, TLD, and authoritative nameservers are recursive, meaning each server points to the next server in the chain until the IP address is found.